 And so it is with the generations that have been influenced by the Beatles, the Rolling Stones, and the King.
 Whether they know it or not, they are following in the footsteps of Little Richard and carrying his spirit forward.

 And how could generations not be influenced by Little Richard?
-In an era dominated by smooth harmonies, gentle harmonies and carefully slicked back hair, Little Richard unleashed a hurricane of sight and sound.
+In an era dominated by smooth harmonies, gentle harmonies, and carefully slicked back hair, Little Richard unleashed a hurricane of sight and sound.
 He tore into his piano with gusto, pounding it with both hands and occasionally his feet.
 His hair was often swept into an impossibly high pompadour, his face caked with pancake makeup and his eyes popping with eyeliner.
 I can’t recall a single ballad crooned by Little Richard.
-Everything was sung in a full-throated holler that always seemed on the very verge of going completely out of control, punctuated by signature trills just at the moment when words and notes could not contain them.
+Instead, everything was sung in a full-throated scream that always seemed on the very verge of going ultimately out of control, punctuated by signature trills just at the moment when words and notes could not contain them.